MohiuddinSohel/mohiuddinsohel.github.io/_pages/projects.md

 <br>

 <div style="text-align: justify">
-<b>Critical Security Control (CSC) Validation</b> [August 2018 - May 2020],  Automated extraction of threat action, observables, and
+<b>CIS Critical Security Control (CSC) Assessment</b> [August 2018 - May 2020],  This project aims to determine what to measure (observables),
-development of  key measurement indicators (KMI) and metrics for KMI of each CSC.
+how to measure (tools required), and metrics to evaluate the enforcement of CSCs.
+I used prompt engineering (Zero-shot learning, Few-shot learning, Chain-of-Thought, Tree-of-though) with LLM (ChatGPT, LLAMA) to extract that information from the CIS CSC guidelines.
+Later, The CIS reviewed and published our proposed approach as guidelines for the industry to assess CSCs.
+I also published my works at HOTSOS 2018 as a novel way to develop measures and metrics for CIS CSC assessment.
 </div>
-  - Development Language: Python, Java.<br>
+  - Development Language: Python, Java, NLP, Prompt Engineering, gpt-3.5-turbo, LangChain.<br>
   - [Paper1](https://dl.acm.org/doi/abs/10.1145/3314058.3317730)
 <br>
 <br>